opencog/opencog/opencog/eva/README.md

 * Start the Eva blender node, as usual.
 * Start the opencog face-tracking node in the `face_track` directory here.
+* Run `src/main.sh`

 Owyl implementation
 -------------------
 The previous implementation used Owyl trees to represent behaviors.
+There was no GUI or API for this: the behaviors are hard-coded in python.
 It can be found here:

 https://github.com/hansonrobotics/eva_behavior
-Here's a summary of what it scripts:
+Here's a summary of the behaviors it scripts:

  * If the scene was empty and someone arrives, Eva interacts with the new arrival.
 Start by showing 'surprised' expression.